 This traditional key lime pie recipe takes a bit of planning, but it’s so easy and so worth it, every sweet-tart pucker-powered bite.

-3. It took 24 Key Limes to get a little over ⅔ of a cup of juice, plus 1 Persian lime to get it up to ¾ cup lime juice.
-I reserved one key lime to use as garnish.
+It took 24 Key Limes to get a little over ⅔ cup of juice, plus 1 Persian lime to get it up to ¾ cup.
+I reserved one key lime to use as a garnish.

 I prefer fresh lime juice over bottled juice, but if you must use bottled, I like Nellie & Joe’s Key Lime Juice best.

-- Now that you’ve done the hardest part, pour the sweetened condensed milk, sour cream, key lime juice, egg* yolks and lime zest into the bowl of a mixer (I love this type of recipe, where you just dump and mix).
+Now that you’ve done the hardest part, pour the sweetened condensed milk, sour cream, key lime juice, egg yolks and lime zest into the bowl of a stand mixer or a large bowl with an electric mixer (I love this type of recipe, where you just dump and mix).

-- Beat on low until combined, then increase speed and beat medium-high for 2-3 minutes.
+Beat on low until combined, then increase the speed to medium-high and beat for 2-3 minutes.
 Scraping down the sides every now and then.
 It should be thick and creamy, nice and thick, whip longer if it’s still a bit runny.

-- Bake in a preheated 350°F (175° C) oven, 15-20 minutes, just until filling wiggles a bit in the center when gently shaken back and forth, don’t allow it brown.
+Bake pie in preheated oven, 15-20 minutes, just until filling jiggles a bit in the center when gently shaken back and forth, don’t allow it to brown.

-- Cool on wire rack for 30 minutes, then place in fridge for at least 3 hours before serving (you can still serve earlier, it just won’t be quite as set as it will a bit later.
-I personally recommend you bake it the day before you need it.
+Cool on a wire rack for 30 minutes, then place in the fridge for at least 3 hours before serving (you can still serve earlier, it just won’t be quite as set as it will be a bit later).
+I recommend baking it the day before you need it.

 How to Make Stabilized Whipped Cream